-You can access the lobby area to pick up materials and visit the service desk to place material requests, check out course reserves and inquire about the laptop loaner program.
+You can access the lobby area on the first floor to pick up materials and visit the service desk to place material requests, check out course reserves and inquire about the laptop loaner program.
 Other areas open on the first floor include:

 Other spaces are still closed

 As a library with millions of items on our shelves, we face unique challenges in sanitizing and cleaning.
-To help reduce the spread of infection, all book stacks will remain closed for the spring semester.
+To help reduce the spread of infection, all book stacks will remain closed for the summer sessions.
 You may place requests for materials at the service desk.
 We will retrieve the items for you.
 We encourage library users to place holds for materials before they arrive to minimize wait times.